Shared Branching: Saves Costs and Maintains Member Service During Difficult Times

 One of the biggest keys to shared branching success is retaining members who have moved from the credit union’s immediate service area by being able to offer them a brick andmortar remote location where they feel comfortable transacting their business.
 One member of a participating credit union, for example, was excited to be able to manage her finances remotely at her credit union’s shared branching location on her college campus – which was across the state from where she used to live.

-As a bonus, according to a study by Raddon Financial Group, even though the shared branching users only make up 6.8 percent of all the households at the average credit union, they bring in 12.7 percent of the total profit.
-On average, the annual household profit for shared branching users was $90.25, compared to profit of only $7.07 on households that do not use shared branching.
+A recent study indicates that even though the shared branching users only make up 6.8 percent of all the households at the average credit union, they bring in 12.7 percent of the total profit.
+The study also indicates that on average, the annual household profit for shared branching users was $90.25, compared to profit of only $7.07 on households that do not use shared branching.
 Even after applying the direct costs associated with shared branching transactions, the average profit remains at the lofty level of $47.53.

 Since we’re talking about profits, another credit union, which started using shared branching in 2007, began opening branches to shared branching transactions.
 This process took the credit union until January 2008 to cross the threshold where the income received from acquired transactions exceeded what it paid for its members performing transactions at other credit union owned branches.
-For example, in April of 2010 the credit union netted just over $7,000 in excess of its cost – which annualized is an estimated $84,000 in additional income.
+A little over ten years late, that credit union nets just over $538,000 each year in excess of its cost in additional income from shared branch transactions.

-From the stated examples and Raddon study, not only is shared branching cost effective for credit unions on a budget, it is also profitable for credit unions looking to boost their bottom line.
-So for those credit unions that are looking to grow or replace branches without the overhead expense of building and staffing branches, shared branching is a viable option to consider in this still uncertain economy.
+From the stated examples and study findings, not only is shared branching cost effective for credit unions on a budget, it is also profitable for credit unions looking to boost their bottom line.
+So for those credit unions that are looking to grow or replace branches without the overhead expense of building and staffing branches, shared branching is a viable option to consider in this economy.